iOS vs. Android Development

 What Language does Android Development use?

 Up to 2019, Java was the default language for Android mobile apps.
 In 2017, Google introduced Kotlin as an alternative language.
 Two years after, it promoted it to default.
 Java is an object-oriented programming language released in 1995 by Sun Microsystems.
 Nowadays, it's owned by Oracle.
-We'll take a look at Kotlin below.

-Kotlin is a cross-platform, general-purpose language designed by JetBrains in 2011.
+Likewise, Kotlin is a cross-platform, general-purpose language designed by JetBrains in 2011.
 The programming language is interoperable with Java.
 Also, it's able to call Java libraries.
 Kotlin is more concise and type-safe than Java.
 The language also offers smart-casting and higher-order functions.
+You can also add C++ (and C) to your Android development project.
+Yet, you'll need to use the Android Native Development Kit (NDK).

 What Do You Need for Android Development?

-For Android dev, a computer and Android Studio are the essential tools you’ll need.
-You should also have at least one Android device to test your app.
-What's more, you might need several to ensure your app works well for all or most users.
-This testing process has two.
 That's due to the many Android OS versions on the market.
 On the other, these devices have a variety of sizes and resolutions.
 Knowing your way around Java, Kotlin, and Android Studio should be the top priority.
 We’ll look at this more deeply in the section on learning Android development.

 Android’s official IDE is Android Studio.
 Google built the tool on top of the IntelliJ IDE.
 Android Studio offers support for the most popular Android SDKs.
 Further, it includes code completion and code debuggers.
 Unlike iOS, there is more than one option on IDEs for Android development.
+As Android is open-source, a macOS Android Studio bundle is available (as well as one for Linux).

-iOS vs. Android Mobile App Development
+Differences Between iOS and Android Mobile App Development

 As we’ve seen above, native iOS mobile apps get developed using Swift.
 Meanwhile, Android ones apply Java or Kotlin.
 The different languages make a difference in productivity and cross-platform development. iOS requires less coding so that projects can complete faster.
 Meanwhile, unlike Swift, Java is used for mobile and web app development.